Adventures & Experiences

 Copenhagen Neighbourhoods: So hip it hurts, Vesterbro

 Back in the early 1600s, and in the following centuries, the area was a centre for trading with livestock.
 Reminiscent of its past, “Kødbyen” makes up a large part of Vesterbro but you won’t find many red meat counters here anymore.
 The rapid but considerate gentrification of old with the new makes this one of Copenhagen’s liveliest places to stay while on vacation.
-Let’s go on a little tour of the hood.
+Let’s go on a little tour!

 One of the enchanting things about this area is also that often many of the “newer” restaurants or bars opt to keep the sign of the previous company.
-One such example is restaurant Kul, which lives up to its name and offers modern, charcoal grilled dishes and has their name posted in tortuous, yellow neon.
+One such example is restaurant Kul, which lives up to its name (”coal” in danish) and offers modern, charcoal grilled dishes and has their name posted in tortuous, yellow neon.
 Or Jolene, the immensely popular bar named in pink neon above the door, and who have found their haven in Kødbyen because the neighbours complained about the noise and traffic of the old address their in Nørrebro.

 The history of Istedgade for many years was dominated with being the slums of Copenhagen but with its recent sprinkle of new pop up shops (such as Kyoto who’s clothing lines come straight from the production site from Danish, European and Asian manufacturers) and diverse restaurant offerings (such as Sticks and Sushi or family-run vegetarian cafeteria MADglad).

 A day can start with a tour of København’s Museum, followed by takeaway lunch from Joe and the Juice across the street or with a picnic at Enghavevej park’s rose garden; which takes you a on a stroll towards Carlsberg’s old brewery or the Copenhagen Zoo for a second day activity with the kids and walk around Søndermarken park in the early evening.
-Dinner plans can start with a cocktail at LeLe’s Tiger Bar with dinner at Claus Meyer’s new Singaporean restaurant Nam Nam just located across the street, or perhaps at the popular and buzzing Danish restaurant, Madklubben.
+Dinner plans can start with a cocktail at LeLe’s Tiger Bar with dinner at the Singaporean restaurant Nam Nam just located across the street, or perhaps at the popular and buzzing Danish restaurant, Madklubben.

 Oehlenschlægersgade has more to offer than just the name that is mildly hard to spell and its rawfood cafe.
 It is also known as the “gallery street”.
-Around hundred meters south of the local simpleRAW restaurant you will find Vess, a gallery run by nine young boys who are of the view that the galleries should not only showcase the work of unknown artists; but first and foremost be a place where young creative people can go to get their art out to the public eye.
+Around 100 meters south of the local simpleRAW restaurant you will find Vess, a gallery run by nine young boys who are of the view that the galleries should not only showcase the work of unknown artists; but first and foremost be a place where young creative people can go to get their art out to the public eye.